haosulab/ManiSkill/docs/source/user_guide/demos/index.md

 ```
 for a full list of available commands.

-Some recommended examples that cover a number of features of ManiSkill
+Here are some recommended examples that cover a number of features of ManiSkill:

 Tasks in Realistic Scenes (ReplicaCAD dataset example)
 ```bash